 United States

 Dr. James Hansen is a prominent climate scientist who lives in the United States.
 He gained recognition for his pioneering research on climate change during his past work at NASA that continues through today.
 Dr. Hansen played a key role in raising awareness about the human impact on the Earth's climate, particularly through his testimony before the U.S. Congress.
 Dr. Hansen has been an advocate for rapid action to mitigate climate change, urging governments and the public to address the environmental challenges facing the planet, and even engaging in non-violent civil disobedience.
 He continues to work in climate science, as a consultant for youth climate cases, has a climate change newsletter, and recently led a paper assessing global warming in the pipeline.
-Website
+Learn more about Dr. James Hansen

 Dr. Denise Margaret S. Matias